-At the High School Level, VCEE has developed two comprehensive programs to enhance teachers’ ability to teach the required course in Economics and Personal Finance, providing a blend of content and hands-on resources.
-The requirements beginning in 2015 are set forth below.
+At the High School Level, VCEE has developed several comprehensive programs to enhance teachers’ ability to teach the required course in Economics and Personal Finance, providing a blend of content and hands-on resources.
+The requirements for obtaining each certification are set forth below.

 VCEE Certified Economics Educator: High School requires: